-You wake up on a Saturday morning to find an unexpected wet patch on your duvet — and the sinking realization that your dog peeing on your bed wasn’t just a bad dream, but a messy reality.
+You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

-Before frustration sets in, it’s worth knowing this: your dog didn’t do it out of spite.
+Before frustration sets in, remember: your dog didn’t do this out of spite.
 Dogs don’t think that way.
+What appears deliberate is usually an emotional response, an unmet need, or sometimes a medical issue.

 In this guide, we’ll walk through the eight most common reasons dogs urinate on beds and what you can do about each one.